precisely/rapids/doc/architecture.md

-# Longterm Architecture
+# Rapids Architecture

 ## Intro
 The `deflow` macro enables writing procedures, called flows, which await events in the real world, and which may occur over long periods of time.
-They’re conceptually similar to asynchronous processes in Javascript and other languages, however, while async functions and threads execute within the context of a single continuously running computer, the execution of a longterm flow may pass between different CPUs, as the program pauses for external events for arbitrarily long time periods.
+They’re conceptually similar to asynchronous processes in Javascript and other languages, however, while async functions and threads execute within the context of a single continuously running computer, the execution of a rapids flow may pass between different CPUs, as the program pauses for external events for arbitrarily long time periods.

 The macro implements a compiler which analyzes a body of code, determining places where execution suspends for an external event, partitioning it into functions (continuations) which execute instructions before or after a point where execution suspends.
 The compiler associates each continuation with a unique address.